cchitsiang/awesome-stars/topics.md

 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
 - [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - 🚀SQL stream processing with Postgres-like experience. 🪄More than a modern alternative to Apache Flink.
 - [golobby/orm](https://github.com/golobby/orm) - A lightweight yet powerful, fast, customizable, type-safe object-relational mapper for the Go programming language.
-- [codenotary/immudb](https://github.com/codenotary/immudb) - immudb - immutable database based on zero trust, SQL and Key-Value, tamperproof, data change history
+- [codenotary/immudb](https://github.com/codenotary/immudb) - immudb - immutable database based on zero trust, SQL/Key-Value/Document model, tamperproof, data change history
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern cloud data warehouse focusing on reducing cost and complexity for your massive-scale analytics needs.
 Open source alternative to Snowflake.
 Also available in the cloud: https://app.databend.c
 - [bytebase/bytebase](https://github.com/bytebase/bytebase) - Database DevOps and CI/CD for teams. https://www.bytebase.com